|

 2) A written signature

 After K. Chin suffered a stroke in the early 1980's, his output of paintings and prints dropped considerably.
-Eventually he spent a tremendous amount of time signing prints published by his Carmel by the Sea gallery, as wells as cards and even some of the mass produced prints previously published by other publishers.
+Eventually he spent a tremendous amount of time signing prints published by his Carmel by the Sea gallery, as well as cards and even some of the mass produced prints published by other publishers.
 Some of the prints were signed within the image while others were signed within the white border if there was a white border.

 At some point K. Chin used a "K Chin" signature stamp.
 Instead of hand writing his signature on a print, he used the stamp.
 If and when I get more info about this I'll post it here.